OLEGSHA/Progressia/docs/building/EclipseGuide.md

 Step 5 is required to specify that the game must run in some directory other than the project root, which is the default in Eclipse.

+### Applying formatting templates

+Windcorp's Progressia repository is formatted with a style defined for Eclipse IDE in `templates_and_presets/eclipse_ide`.
+Please apply these templates to the project to automatically format the source in a similar fashion.

+1. In project context menu, click 'Properties'.
+2. In 'Java Code Style' > 'Code Templates', check 'Enable project specific settings', then click 'Import' and select `templates_and_presets/eclipse_ide/CodeTemplates.xml`.
+3. In 'Java Code Style' > 'Formatter', check 'Enable project specific settings', then click 'Import' and select `templates_and_presets/eclipse_ide/FormatterProfile.xml`.

 ## Common problems

 ### Buildship plugin fails with a cryptic message